Women in the Mongolian Parliament: Legal basis

 Article 126 of the Law on Election sets a quota for women candidacy.
 The revised electoral law obliges parties to include at least 20 per cent of women candidates.

 Article 126.2 states that at least 20 percent of candidates nominated by a party or coalition shall be represented by one gender.
 This article was amended on May 5, 2016, by law.

-Women Parliamentarians elected in the 2020-2024 Parliamentary election of Mongolia
+Current representation

-This year a total of 13 women parliamentarians were elected, and four were re-elected from the previous election.
+In the 2020 parliamentary election, a total of 13 women parliamentarians were elected, and four were re-elected from the previous election.